sophie-thomson/mad-hatters-personality-quiz/README.md

 ### Site Wide

 ***Favicon***
-- A favicon of the famous Cheshire Cat grin so it is easily identifiable among multiple tabs.
+- A favicon of the recognisable hat of the Mad Hatter so it is easily identifiable among multiple tabs.

 ![Screenshot of favicon image on a tab]()